Using alternating de Bruijn sequences to construct de Bruijn tori

 is a member of \AdeBS{\A{A}=\{a,b\}}{\A{B}=\{0,1\}}{3}.
 Note that every element of $\A{A}\times \A{B} \times \A{A}$ appears exactly once.
 In contrast, there is no restriction on elements of $\A{B} \times \A{A} \times \A{B}$.
 For example, $0 b 0$ appears multiple times and $0 b 1$ does not appear at all. \end{example}

-\begin{remark} Example~\ref{ex:AdeBS} exemplifies that an alternating de Bruijn sequences is not strictly speaking an alternating word.
-Any alternating has an odd number of characters, and both starts \emph{and} ends with an element of $\A{A}$.
-In contrast, the alternating de Bruijn sequence has an even number of characters and is a \emph{cyclic} word that simply alternates between alphabets.
+\begin{remark} Example~\ref{ex:AdeBS} shows that an alternating de Bruijn sequence is not strictly speaking an alternating word.
+Any alternating word has an odd number of characters, and both starts \emph{and} ends with an element of $\A{A}$.
+By contrast, the alternating de Bruijn sequence has an even number of characters and is a \emph{cyclic} word that simply alternates between alphabets.
 However, one can convert an alternating de Bruijn sequence of length $2v$ into an alternating word of length $2v+1$ by setting the last character to be equal to the first one.
 For example, by appending a letter $a$ onto the end, the alternating de Bruijn sequence in Example~\ref{ex:AdeBS} becomes the alternating word \end{remark}

 In the construction of alternating de Bruijn sequences, one must consider the relationship between adjacent alternating words in an alternating de Bruijn sequence.
 This relationship between alternating words of length $2\length + 1$ can be visualized in an alternating de Bruijn graph.